07 Jan 2020

-Sometimes it feels like there was no life before Social Media and the internet in general; we are totally consumed by its omnipresence in all aspect of our lives.
+Sometimes it feels like there was no life before Social Media and the internet in general; we are totally consumed by its omnipresence in all aspects of our lives.
 Social networks are creative and explosive, however, their relentless energy and gumption can sometimes ignite addictive qualities.
 Love it or loathe it, it’s most definitely here to stay.

-The power of social today
+The power of Social today

 Let’s take a look at just how much social media influences the world we know today: